Turbulence and transport in mirror geometries in the Large Plasma Device: Mirror-induced changes

 \subsection{Reduced particle flux}

 The density fluctuation power peaks at the steepest gradient region ($x_{PF} = x/x_c \sim 0.88)$ as expected as seen in fig. \ref{fig:isat-fluct-prof}. $x_{PF}$ occurs at nearly the same magnetically-mapped coordinate for each mirror ratio.
-These density fluctuations are the primary driver of the cross-field particle flux.
+These density fluctuations are a large driver of changes in the cross-field particle flux (eq. \ref{eq:flux}).
 Vf fluctuations also peak at the same location, but the total power across mirror ratios are similar and, relative to density fluctuations, much lower in the core.
 Core density fluctuations below 2 kHz are substantial in the core at lower mirror ratios, possibly caused by hollow profiles, nonuniform cathode emissivity, or probe perturbations, but are outside the scope of this study.

-A spectral decomposition technique is used to calculate the time-averaged particle flux\citep{Powers_1974} as seen in fig. \ref{fig:particle-flux}:
+A spectral decomposition technique is used to calculate the time-averaged particle flux \citep{Powers_1974} as seen in fig. \ref{fig:particle-flux}: